NIX369/CV_Challenge/README.md

 - There are missing xml annotation files for the respective image.
 (Ex: The image crazing_240.jpg is present, but it's xml file is missing).

 - Inconsistent file names in the xml annotations (Ex: patches_231 has the attribute file name specified as "patches_231.jpg", pitted_surface_125 has the attributed file name specified as "pitted_surface_125" with     no .jpg extension).
-While reading the images and their respective annotations while creating tf records, this costed more time for debugging the issue.
+While reading the images and their respective annotations while creating tf records, this costed more time for debugging.

 - The feature definition mentioned by you has some features such as: source_id, format, text, view and while parsing through the dataset, I observed that there were no such attributes in the xml annotations.